 As well as offering tours, I also provide interesting and entertaining lectures / talks for clubs and societies.
 Please see some of my popular talks below or contact me if there is a subject you have in mind – I may well be able to help!
 Please contact me for a quote.

 The British Love Affair with Tea!

-My talk concludes with a tea tasting (I need access to a kettle and drinking water)
+My talk ideally concludes with a tea tasting (I need access to kettles and drinking water)